Analysis of Multiple Long-Run Relations in Panel Data Models: Introduction

-To illustrate the utility of PME procedure we consider a number of key financial variables (in logs) and investigate if they are cointegrated, and whether financial ratios can be regarded as stationary variables.
+To illustrate the utility of PME procedure we present one micro and one macro application.
+The micro application considers a number of key financial variables (in logs) and investigates if they are cointegrated, and whether financial ratios can be regarded as stationary variables.
 To this end we used accounting data for individual firms from CRSP/Compustat on their book value (BV), market value (MV), short-term debt (SD), long-term debt (LD), total assets (TA) and total debt outstanding (DO).
-The panels involving these variables are unbalanced and cover the period 1950-2021.
-We consider firms with at least $20$ years of data, with $n$ varying between about $1,000$ and $2,500$.
+The panels involving these variables are unbalanced and cover the period $1950-2021$.
+We consider firms with at least $20$ years of data, with $n$ varying between about $ 1,000 $ and $2,500$.
 The variables are grouped into three sets, where we have prior expectations about possible cointegration and identification.
 The first set considered has just two variables: the logarithm of total debt outstanding and logarithm of total assets: \{$DO_{it}$, $TA_{it}$\}.
-The ratio of total debt outstanding to total assets is often used as a measure of leverage, which suggests a single hypothesized long run relation.
+The ratio of total debt outstanding to total assets is often used as a measure of leverage, which suggests a single hypothesized long-run relation.
 The other two variable sets are: the logarithms of short and long term debt and total assets, \{$SD_{it}$, $LD_{it}$, $TA_{it}$\}; and the logarithms of total debt outstanding, book value and market value, \{$DO_{it}$, $BV_{it}$, $MV_{it}$\}.
-We expect two hypothesized long run relationships in these sets with three variables.
-Because of missing observations on some variables, the number of available observations falls as we include more variables in a set.
-For this reason we do not include all six variables together.
+We expect two hypothesized long-run relations in these sets with three variables.
 For each set of variables we provide estimates for the full sample 1950-2021 as well as for a shorter sample that ends in 2010.
+The estimates provide strong evidence of one long-run relation when we consider two variables, and, with one exception, two long-run relations when we consider panels with three variables.
+In the case of panels with $m=2$, we illustrate that the PME estimates are invariant to normalization, which is in contrast to the estimates obtained using panel regressions that depend on which way the regression is run.
+For the relation between logarithms of debt and total assets, we find the estimates of the long-run coefficients are close to one in all cases, ranging from $1.113$ to $1.143$, and precisely estimated.
+In the case of panels with $m=3$ we find $\tilde{r}=2$, and the null hypothesis that long-run coefficients are equal to unity is not rejected in about a quarter of the panel estimates.
+These results provide partial support for use of logarithm of financial ratio in corporate finance.
+In cases where the use of log ratio is not supported, one could use the PME estimates of long-run relations in second stage regressions on stationary variables that also include short run dynamics as well as other stationary variables.